AFO Orthotic Services

 The style of device selected will match your stage of recovery and allow you to function as effectively as possible, while still allowing you to gain or maintain your body’s own abilities.

-For patients in the very early stages of recovery, we may encourage something like an FES system which maximises rehabilitation and neuroplasticity.
+For patients in the very early stages of recovery, we may encourage an FES system which maximises rehabilitation and neuroplasticity.
 During this time we must consider safety and other factors too.

 We recommend long socks that will create a barrier between the skin and the AFO.